beginning of content

 The thyroid gland makes hormones that help control many of your body's metabolic processes, such as:

-There are several conditions that can affect your thyroid gland.
-Because your thyroid gland plays an important role in controlling many of your body's functions, serious health problems can result when it is not working as it should.
+Your thyroid gland plays an important role in controlling many of your body's functions.
+You can develop serious health problems if your thyroid does not work as it should.

 Hyperthyroidism